-Tell your doctor or pharmacist as soon as possible if you do not feel
+Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking pioglitazone.

 This medicine helps most people with type 2 diabetes mellitus, but it may have unwanted side effects in a few people.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical attention if you get some of the side effects.